 6. After successful formatting, click on “CLOSE”.

-The red dot means the Tesla is currently recording a video and storing it on the USB stick.
+The red dot means the Tesla is currently recording a video and storing it on the USB device.

 Format the USB device for the Tesla (Mac)

 Mac users do not need to use any special tools to format the device.
 Simply delete the device with the disk utility, selecting the MS-DOS (FAT) setting.
 You can also name the device with an appropriate name.
-Then create the TeslaCam folder on the newly formatted stick.
+Then create the TeslaCam folder on the newly formatted USB device.
 Done.

 The Dashcam icon with the red dot does not appear